 Because the default frequency response sounds wonky and the app’s equalizer has its limitations, you won’t manage to dial in the suggested EQ exactingly.
 To start with the EQ suggests turning down the 30-40Hz range by 25dB, while every slider in the app only turns up or down a maximum of 10dB in either direction.
 The equalizer itself has sliders for “Clear Bass,” 400Hz, 1kHz, 2.5kHz, 6.3kHz, and 16kHz.
 Some of these frequencies, don’t land exactly where you want to make adjustments.

 My advice: turn down the “Clear Bass” last because Sony doesn’t label which frequencies specifically this slider affects, but it says “bass,” so you’ll probably want to reduce it significantly.
 Most of the EQ will approximate our ideal, but try to keep alterations relative to each frequency slider.
 You’ll likely turn up the 16kHz a couple of decibels, and everything else down.

 With the Headphones Connect app’s equalizer, you won’t get this headset to perfectly match our suggestion, but it will sound much better even with an imperfect EQ.
 The equalizer transforms the WH-XB910N from unpleasantly bassy to decent.
 Ambitious audio enthusiasts can also give a third-party equalizer app a shot, if the simplistic option doesn’t satisfy.

 How good is the microphone on the Sony WH-XB910N?

-While voices sound fine in ideal conditions, it struggles to attenuate noise caused by street sounds and wind.
+While voices sound fine in ideal conditions, the mic struggles to attenuate noise caused by street sounds and wind.
 In the case of wind, the WH-XB910N can sometimes cut out your voice briefly when filtering out wind noise.
 Let us know what you think below.